 Antennaria parlinii Fernald

-Habit - Perennial, dioecious, colonial, fibrous-rooted forb, with leafy stolons.
+Habit - Perennial, dioecious, colonial, fibrous-rooted forb, with densely woolly, leafy stolons.

 Inflorescence - Flower heads in compact terminal clusters.

-Involucre - To 5 mm tall(long), 3-5 mm in diameter, densely arachnoid pubescent.
+Heads - Heads discoid, with all staminate or pistillate florets.
+Receptacle flat or convex, naked.
+Involucre 7-13 mm long, densely woolly.
 Phyllaries to 5 mm long, 1.2 mm broad, green with scarious margins and long scarious apex, glabrous internally, in 1-2 series, imbricate.
 Staminate involucre slightly more broad and short than pistillate.

 Fruits - Achenes 1.0-1.5 mm long, narrowly elliptic-obovoid, the surface appearing pebbled or roughened with minute papillae, brown.